hotosm/fAIr/frontend/docs/architecture/adr-choose-styling-library/adr2.md

-# Architecture Decision Record 2: Shoelace for Styling Library
+# Architecture Decision Record 2: Use Shoelace for Styling Library

 Date: 10/09/2024